9tykeshav/binkedin/README.md

 # binkedin
-Binked is an attempt to clone Linkedin, made with axum & nextjs
+Binkedin is an attempt to make a Linkedin alike social media platfrom, made with axum & nextjs
 # Running locally
 - Have postgreSQL installed
 - Rust installed